 Dear Madow Brothers,

-After 21 fantastic years in the practice, my hygienist Vickie is retiring.
+After 21 fantastic years in the practice, my hygienist Susie is retiring.
 She has treated several generations of patients here and everyone loves her.

 On one hand I don’t want my patients to claim I did “not inform them”, but on the other hand I don’t want to give them an opportunity to start calling around to find someone else “closer to home” for their cleanings.